What's new with the the Department of Mathematics and Statistics?

 Colloquium 11/3: Dr. Qin “Tim” Sheng on “Numerical PDEs and the Legacy of ADI and LOD Methods”

-On Monday November 3rd at 3:30 in Math 357, Dr. Qin Shing from the Department of Mathematics and Center for Astrophysics, Space Physics and Engineering Research at Baylor University will be talking about “Numerical PDEs and the Legacy of ADI and LOD Methods”.
+On Monday November 3rd at 4:00pm (note the time change) in Math 357, Dr. Qin Shing from the Department of Mathematics and Center for Astrophysics, Space Physics and Engineering Research at Baylor University will be talking about “Numerical PDEs and the Legacy of ADI and LOD Methods”.

 Abstract: Numerical partial differential equations is the branch of numerical analysis that studies the numerical solution of partial differential equations.
 They involve computational methods including the finite difference and finite element, finite volume, spectral, meshless, domain decomposition, multigrid, and in particular, splitting methods.
 The ADI and LOD approaches are two of them with extraordinary features in structure simplicity, computational efficiency and flexibility in applications.
 They look similar, but are fundamentally different.
 Naturally, they lead to different ways of operations, and offer different strategies in computational realizations.
 This talk will provide an insight into the glorious history of these numerical methods, and discuss some of their latest reinforcements including applications for highly oscillatory waves.
 (Flyer in PDF form)